 Now, to understand what protein powder does, it's essential to understand its purpose.

-The work of a protein shake or powder is to fuel muscle recovery, maintain healthy metabolism and promote muscle gain.
+The work of a protein shake or powder is to fuel muscle recovery, maintain a healthy metabolism, and promote muscle gain.

-One study examining its effect on 40 men proved that increased protein intake through supplementation resulted in increased muscle mass, especially after engaging in strength training and cardio .
+One study, published in the American Journal of Clinical Nutrition, which examined the effects on 40 men, found that increased protein intake through supplementation was associated with increased muscle mass, particularly after engaging in strength training and cardio .

 Bodybuilders and athletes love whey protein shakes because they come loaded with essential amino acids, stimulants, minerals, and vitamins that are useful in burning fat cells in the body .